munificent/craftinginterpreters/book/calls-and-functions.md

 </aside>

-It feels silly, but after all of that work, we're only going to add one little native function:
+It feels silly, but after all of that work, we're only going to add one little native function.

 ^code clock-native

 This returns the elapsed time since the program started running, in seconds.
 It's handy for benchmarking Lox programs.
-In Lox, we'll name it `clock()`:
+In Lox, we'll name it `clock()`.

 ^code define-native-clock (1 before, 1 after)

-To get to the C standard library `clock()` function, the "vm" module needs an
+To get to the C standard library `clock()` function, the "vm" module needs an include.
-include:

 ^code vm-include-time (1 before, 2 after)